-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Spring Valley Metropolitan District No. 2's basic financial statements.
-The budgetary comparison schedules for the debt service fund is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Spring Valley Metropolitan District No. 3's basic financial statements.
+The budgetary comparison schedules for the capital improvement fund and for the debt service fund are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, this supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.